 News about education in the Netherlands

-Stenden University of Applied Sciences is one of the few vocational universities in the Netherlands, which runs their own learning company, the four stars Stenden University Hotel.
+Stenden University of Applied Sciences is one of the few vocational universities in the Netherlands, which runs its own learning company, the 4-stars Stenden University Hotel.
 This is the real business hotel, where students of Stenden’s International Hotel Management School study and work during the first 3 years of their study programme.

 Hanze University of Applied Sciences, Groningen, offers motivated students an opportunity to join their honours (talent) programmes, tracks, minors, specialisations, and individual routes, which are considered as a Hanze Honours College.
 Honours students receive extras in their education and obtain an honours diploma with more value for the labour market.